sewaneedata/betterfi-2024/README.md

 6. Press the green code button and copy the URL.
 7. Paste the URL in the repository URL selection.
 8. You can either leave the Project directory name blank to auto fill or add whatever you want to name it then press create project.
+9. Download the included `data` folder, and move it to the project's directory.
-9. Open the `requiredpackages.R` then run it.
+10. Open the `requiredpackages.R` then run it.
-10. **IF YOU ARE NOT USING THE INCLUDED .RData file:** Open `coordinategen.R`.
+11. **IF YOU ARE NOT USING THE INCLUDED .RData file:** Follow 12-14
+12. Open `coordinategen.R`.
-11. Enter a google api key where it says PUT YOUR GOOGLE MAPS API KEY HERE! on line 53 of `coordinategen.R` and run it (you can get a geocoding API [here](https://developers.google.com/maps/documentation/geocoding/get-api-key)).
+13. Enter a google api key where it says PUT YOUR GOOGLE MAPS API KEY HERE! on line 53 of `coordinategen.R` and run it (you can get a geocoding API [here](https://developers.google.com/maps/documentation/geocoding/get-api-key)).
-12. You can run **
-13.Then open `tennesseem` and run it.
+14. Run `coordinategen.R`
-14.Then open `get_data.R` and run it.
+15. Open `tennesseemain.R` and run it.
+16. In the folder `BetterFiDashBoard` open `app.R` and click `**Run App**`

 ### Preparing the lender info as coordinates:
 - To convert data from licensed lender location information into coordinates that can be plotted on a map you need to run `coordinategen.R`.<br>